Nguyen-Hoang-Nam/nvim-dotfiles-kitty/README.md

 ### Kitty

-You can use operator mono if you can afford it.
+You can use Operator Mono if you can afford it.
 Cascadia seems to be a great alternative and it's open source.
 You need to install [nonicons](https://github.com/yamatsum/nonicons)

 ```
 font_family FiraCode Nerd Font Mono